 How do you take customer service from mediocre to top-rated?
 Here are a few pointers on how to improve communication across all channels:

-Customer advocacy is your company’s best shot at securing long-lasting business relationships with their best brand ambassadors.
-It is a long-term investment in your own business and a gift that keeps on giving, provided you never lose sight of what your customers want.
+Customer advocacy is your company’s best shot at securing long-lasting business relationships with its best brand ambassadors.
+It is a long-term investment in your own business and a gift that keeps on giving, provided that you never lose sight of what your customers want.

 Customer communication does not have to be complicated.
 Let's examine six simple ways that will help your support team master it.